Robust non-computability of dynamical systems and computability of robust dynamical systems: Introduction

-This theorem provides a positive result that complements the non-computability result presented in the first main theorem.
-It implies that for the large class of structurally stable - globally stable - planar systems, it is possible to numerically compute the basins of attraction of their equilibrium points and periodic orbits.
+This theorem provides a positive result that complements the non-computability result presented in Theorem A. It implies that for the large class of structurally stable - globally stable - planar systems, it is possible to numerically compute the basins of attraction (as open sets) of their equilibrium points and periodic orbits.
 It is worth noting that the set of structurally stable planar systems defined on a compact disk $K$ forms an open and dense subset of the set of all planar ($C^1$-) dynamical systems defined on $K$.

-Taken together, Theorems 1 and 3 demonstrate that global stability is a crucial element in determining the feasibility of numerically computing the basins of attraction of dynamical systems, at least in the case of ordinary differential equations.
+Taken together, Theorems A and C demonstrate that global stability is a crucial element in determining the feasibility of numerically computing the basins of attraction of dynamical systems, at least in the case of ordinary differential equations.